 As a matter of convenience, SDSU has agreed to abide by all terms and conditions of the Uniform Biological MaterialTransfer Agreement (UBMTA) as published in the Federal Register on March 8, 1995 and has placed on file with the Association of University Technology Managers (AUTM) an accepted and signed unmodified copy of the UBMTA.
 Transfer of biological materials between institutions that are signatories to the UBMTA may be completed by using a brief UBMTA Implementing Letter which identifies the material and the parties and confirms that the transfer is being made under the terms of the UBMTA.
-To use the UBMTA, complete the implementing letter and submit it to Christine Cook in the Division of Research Affairs; [email protected].
+To use the UBMTA, complete the implementing letter and submit it to Research Support Services; [email protected].

 Transfers involving proprietary materials and/or commercial entities may require greater levels of protection and the more detailed Proprietary Material Transfer Agreement may be preferred or required.
 In addition, for non-proprietary materials or transfers to non-profit entities, the Simple Agreement for Transfer of Non-proprietary Biological Materials may be used in lieu of the UBMTA.
 This form is shorter and contains fewer restrictions and reporting requirements.
 Contact the Technology Transfer Office for any questions about the appropriate form to use, if needed.